 You Need Not — And Should Not — Go It Alone

-The video above (and story below) bring up our next very important point ... get help!
-Working with a dog that has missed their early life socialization can be a daunting task, even if you’ve previously had and helped such dogs before.
-Every dog, every situation is different.
-Seriously consider getting professional help early on, as you really want to do everything possible to start off this journey on the right foot.
-An experienced and good trainer* can be worth their weight in gold when formulating a plan to help with delayed socialization.
-There are also board-certified veterinary behaviorists that can help a ton, especially if anti-anxiety medications** are indicated (which they very often are, at least in the short-term).
+Set yourself up for success by getting professional help early on, as you really want to do everything possible to start off this journey on the right foot.
+An experienced and good trainer can be worth their weight in gold when formulating a plan to help with delayed socialization.
+There are also board-certified veterinary behaviorists that can help a ton, especially if anti-anxiety medications are indicated (which they very often are, at least in the short term).

 All dog trainers are not the same, and neither are training methods.
 Even with “normal” dogs and in normal situations, dominance- or correction-based training methods are not a good option.
 But this is even more so the case when it comes to helping previously under- or unsocialized dogs get more comfortable in the world.

 These situations, even more so than “normal” situations, are not helped by dominating, forcing, or creating pain or increased anxiety in a dog.
 Such methods will only make matters worse.
 Only work with trainers whose methods are based on sound behavioral science, typically referred to as “rewards-based,” “R+,” or “force-free” trainers.
 You and your dog will be much happier using their services and approach.
 Find out what to ask a dog trainer (and what their answers should be) here.

 If you need one-on-one support from a certified canine behavior consultant, check out our virtual dog training sessions.
 During these virtual sessions, you and I will map out a plan to help you and your dog to live a safer, happier, and better life.